Kansas family pleads for help with father stuck in ICU in Mexico

 Emotional support is important, too.
 Sanchez has three children and seven grandchildren in De Soto.

-Dr. Gary Stevenson, Principal of Madison Place Elementary, said in a statement to FOX4:
+Dr. Gary Stevenson, principal of Madison Place Elementary, said in a statement to WDAF:

 “Our hearts go out to Armando and his family.
 At Madison Place Elementary, we are a tight-knit community.
 It has been incredible to see our community rally around Armando, but it is not surprising because of his impact on all of us.
 He is not only an excellent employee – just as importantly he is our friend and very much like a family member to us.
 He is also a tremendous person who has given so much to our school and community.
 We will continue to keep Armando and his family in our thoughts and prayers throughout this challenging time and we hope to see him home soon.”